 What To Do When Bad Stuff Happens: 2

 When you pare everything back, you really only need shelter, food & water.
-If you can notice & appreciate the simple things of life: Love, family, friends, comfort you'll feel better.
-You may even begin to question a consumer driven lifestyle, and learn to live happily with less.
+If you can notice & appreciate the simple things of life: Love, family, friends& comfort you'll feel better.
+Over time you may even begin to question a consumer driven lifestyle, and learn to live happily with less.

 1. Take some time to process what's happened.
 Do one thing, each day, to improve your situation.

 I sat and thought about what options were available.
 Then I did the one thing that created the biggest immediate improvement in our financial situation for the least amount of time expended.
 It reduced the feeling of the wolf at my door.

 For you that could be: ringing a family member for short term financial assistance, asking friends with businesses if they can employ you short-term (or part-time,) selling something to supply cash for food and necessities, following up job opportunities, lodging an intention to access welfare payments, etc

 3. Then I did what would create the biggest improvement to our medium term-financial situation:

 You could consider accessing some of your superannuation if you're really, really desperate (although this can have major long term repercussions and may affect sickness and death benefits for some.)